TR-2013-11 OPPOSING STATE INCOME TAX INCREASE I :_ ��

 SD1574 For legislation to designate a Gold Star Highway

-Therese Murray was elected Senator of the Plymoulh and Barnstable District in 1992 and became the first woman President of the
+Therese Murray was elected Senator of the Plymouth and Barnstable District in 1992 and became the first woman President of the

 Massachusetts Senate in March 2007.